 Recent events might have shaken you, and caused you to ask, “Is this the end?”
 We want you to know that the love affair is far from over.

 Every Kiwi comfort lover knows that a home connected to gas is luxuriously comfortable.
 Toasty winter evenings spent snuggling on the sofa, lavishly long hot baths and creating and enjoying countless delicious dinners together.

 Gas energy and comfort lovers are the perfect pairing.
 There's no need to break up with gas energy if you are already connected, gas will continue to come down your pipes, well after this date in to the future.
 We envisage future gases will start to be blended with existing gases in the next 3-5 years.

 You may have heard we are running out of gas or that natural gas and LPG will be turned off in the next few years?
 In fact Aotearoa has plenty of gas for Kiwi homes.

-As some industries look to electrify their manufacturing, ,more gas will come available to use to power our homes for decades to come.
+As some industries look to electrify their manufacturing, more gas will become available to use to power our homes for decades to come.
 The gas appliances you purchase today for cooking and heating your home and water, will have a lifespan on average of 15-20 years.

 In the future, excess renewable electricity may be used to generate hydrogen gas.
 Blending gases will be an important part of our journey as we scale up green gas energy.
 Most modern appliances are already able to run on a blend of natural gas and biogas or green renewable hydrogen gas (up to 20%).